-The LOW frequency electrical current stimulates the release of pain-relieving chemicals from your brain.
-It can be applied with skin electrodes or the internal vaginal electrode if this feels right for you.
+The low frequency electrical current stimulates the release of pain-relieving chemicals from your brain.
+It can be applied with skin electrodes or the internal probe if this feels right for you.
 A continuous low-frequency current improves awareness of the muscle position, blood flow, and nerve sensitivity.
 Relax completely for up to 60 minutes.